Fern Plants Make Excellent Border Plants

 - To make your border appear balanced, use ferns with similar symmetry.

-- When planting large ferns near a path, be sure to keep them pruned to avoid them overtaking the path.
+- When planting giant ferns near a path, be sure to keep them pruned to avoid them overtaking the path.

 - Plant small plants in 2-3 masses to equal the larger plant masses behind them.